alleyhector/portfolio/content/featured/SalvageWorks/index.md

 showInProjects: true
 ---

 I was part of a team that worked on a redesign for local Portland-based reclaimed woodworkers Salvage Works.
 We redesigned layouts and organized their photography to make sure to properly showcase their Pacific Northwest hand-deconstructed lumber furniture pieces.
-We also updated and adn streamlined their Shopify-driven product pages and blog.
+We also updated and and streamlined their Shopify-driven product pages and blog.